Launceston & Region Trails

 Prior to recommencing, volunteers must review the information and submit completed forms as follows:

-Kate Reed - Open (see Critical Alert below)
+Kate Reed - Open (see COVID-19 safety information below)

-Hollybank/No Sweat/Tall Timbers - Open (see Visiting our forests below)
+Hollybank/No Sweat/Tall Timbers - Open (see Road and track closures below)

-Juggernaut - Upper - Open (see Visiting our forests below)
+Juggernaut - Open (see Road and track closures below)

 Tasmania Parks and Wildlife Service